Classifying spaces of infinity-sheaves: Weak Kan fibrations

 is a weak equivalence of spaces.
-The vertical bars refer to the diagonal simplicial set or, equivalently, the geometric realization or, equivalently, the homotopy colimit over $\Delta^{op}$. \end{defn}
+The vertical bars refer to the diagonal simplicial set, which models the homotopy colimit over $\Delta^\op$. \end{definition}

-\begin{rem} Realization fibrations are related to quasi-fibrations in the sense of Dold--Thom~\cite{DoldThom}.
+\begin{remark} Realization fibrations are related to quasi-fibrations in the sense of Dold--Thom~\cite{Dold.Thom}.
 For example, if a map $f : X \to Y$ between simplicial \emph{sets} is a realization fibration, then the map (\ref{eq:realfib}) with $Z$ a point is identified with the inclusion of the fiber of $f$ into the homotopy fiber.
 That is, $f$ is a quasi-fibration.
-On the other hand, not all quasi-fibrations are realization fibrations: realization fibrations are stable under homotopy pullback, whereas quasi-fibrations need not be. \end{rem}
+On the other hand, not all quasi-fibrations are realization fibrations: realization fibrations are stable under homotopy pullback, whereas quasi-fibrations need not be. \end{remark}

-We now turn to the main technical result of the section. \begin{thm} A weak Kan fibration is a realization fibration. \end{thm}
+We now turn to the main technical result of the section. \begin{theorem} A weak Kan fibration is a realization fibration. \end{theorem}

-As we already emphasized, the subdivisions of simplices and horns in the definition of a weak Kan fibration are important for a number of reasons.
-Lemma~\ref{lem:ex} is one such reason, that will be exploited later on.
-Below is another. \begin{expl} This is an example of a map which has the weak right lifting property against the (non-subdivided) map $(h_0)$ but is not a realization fibration.
-Suppose $X$ is the union of three non-degenerate $1$-simplices as in the picture:
+As we already emphasized, the subdivisions of simplices and horns in the definition of a weak Kan fibration are important for a number of reasons. \cref{lem:ex} is one such reason, that will be exploited later on.
+Below is another. \begin{example} This is an example of a map which has the weak right lifting property against the (nonsubdivided) map $(h_0)$ but is not a realization fibration.
+Suppose $X$ is the union of three nondegenerate $1$-simplices as in the picture:

 and $Y = \Delta[1]$.
 Let $f : X \to Y$ be the projection in the vertical direction.
 This is not a Kan fibration: there are $2$-horns $\Lambda^k[2]$ in $X$ that cannot be filled.
 On the other hand, $f$ has the \emph{weak} right lifting property with respect to the map $(h_0)$.
 But $f$ is not a quasi-fibration, since at one point the fiber is disconnected while the homotopy fiber is not.
 Hence $f$ cannot be a realization fibration.
-This is not a contradiction: $f$ is not a weak Kan fibration as it does not have the weak right lifting property for $(h_2)$, the second subdivision of the horn inclusion. \end{expl}
+This is not a contradiction: $f$ is not a weak Kan fibration as it does not have the weak right lifting property for $(h_2)$, the second subdivision of the horn inclusion. \end{example}

+\begin{proposition} Suppose $f : X \to Y$ is a Reedy fibration between Reedy fibrant simplicial spaces.
+Then $f$ is a weak Kan fibration of simplicial spaces if and only if $|f| : |X| \to |Y|$ is a weak Kan fibration of simplicial sets.
+The vertical bars denote the diagonal functor. \end{proposition}